trebeljahr/trebeljahr.com/_posts/writing-down-what-i-know.md

 I am still unsure whether that will be a good path for me...
 Can I be content with producing content, and believe in the value of that content?

 Or do I have to produce something more tangible, a real product and try to build a company that is pushing innovation in an area important to me?
-Also, how much of this is actually hybris on my side?
+Also, how much of this is  hybris on my side?
 Dreams of grandeur of a person, that still lives at home, has no job, no degree, just a thinking brain, a pile of books on his shelf and a lot of (crazy?) ideas?

 In the end it probably comes down to a simple question...
 Why not?
 I can just try it...